Starship Troopers 3: Marauder: Plot

-On Earth, Hauser confronts Phid about why she is abandoning the Sky Marshal, only to be arrested.
-Phid reveals that Anoke is responsible for the downfall of Roku San, having telepathically communicated with the "Brain of Brains", also known as "Behemecoytal", through a previously captured Brain Bug.
-Disillusioned with the war and seeking peace at any cost, Anoke adopted the Arachnids’ religion and sacrificed the outpost at Roku San to win their trust.
-The Federation now believes the original Brain Bug allowed itself to be captured in order to pass on intelligence from inside the Federation.
-Orders are given to kill the Brain Bug, who resists using its telepathic powers before Hauser kills it.
-It is revealed that Phid ignored the distress calls from OM-1 to gain promotion to Sky Marshal; however, she failed to consider that the highly skilled Beck would be with Anoke.
+Back on Earth, Dix confronts Phid about why she is abandoning the Sky Marshal, only to be arrested.
+Phid reveals that Anoke caused the downfall of Roku San, having telepathically communicated with the "Brain of Brains", also known as "Behemecoytal", through a previously captured Brain Bug.
+Disillusioned with the war and seeking peace at any cost, he adopted the Arachnids’ religion and sacrificed the outpost at Roku San by disabling the surrounding electric barrier to win their trust.
+Now believing the original Brain Bug allowed itself to be captured in order to pass on intelligence from inside, the Federation orders it to be executed and dissected, but it resists by using its telepathic powers to murder several soldiers before Hauser slaughters it.
+Phid confesses to deliberately ignoring the distress calls from OM-1 to gain promotion to Sky Marshal, unaware that the highly skilled Lola was accompanying Anoke.

-On OM-1, the survivors make contact with Behemecoytal, who communicates with them through the corpses of their fallen comrades and consumes Anoke's brain.
-Rico and his fellow officers from Roku San are outfitted with cybernetically networked "Marauder" power armor suits to carry out the rescue.
-They defeat the Arachnid warriors on OM-1, suffer no casualties, and rescue Beck and airman Holly Little, the only survivors.
-OM-1 is revealed to be the home of the Bug Hive, the Arachnids' ruling body, and Fleet subsequently destroys it from orbit with a "Q Bomb".
+On OM-1, the stranded contact Behemecoytal, who communicates with them through the corpses of their fallen comrades and soon consumes Anoke's brain.
+Lola and Holly, the sole survivors, pray for salvation, which arrives when Rico and his command staff from Roku San, outfitted with cybernetically networked "Marauder" power armor suits, rescue them and defeat the Arachnid warriors without suffering any casualties.
+OM-1 is revealed as the home of the Bug Hive, the Arachnids' ruling body, and Fleet subsequently destroys it from orbit with a "Q Bomb".

 Rico is subsequently cleared of all charges, promoted to the rank of General, and given command of the Marauder program.
-Anoke is reported to have died in a terrorist attack, staged by the government to explain his disappearance, and given a hero's funeral.
-Dix and Beck are married, Phid is appointed the new Sky Marshal with Dix as her second-in command, and Holly becomes the first Federal chaplain.
-Dozens of peace protesters are hanged on false charges of involvement in the "terrorist attack".
-Phid, impressed by how Sky Marshal Anoke was rendered servile by the Arachnids' religion, persuades the Federation to adopt a heavily modified version of Christianity as a state religion, promoting militarism and blind obedience.
+Anoke is reported to have died in a terrorist attack, staged earlier by Phid and the government to explain his disappearance, and given a hero's funeral.
+Dix and Lola are married, while Phid is appointed the new Sky Marshal with Dix as her second-in command, and Holly becomes the first Federal chaplain.
+Dozens of peace protesters are falsely convicted of involvement in the "terrorist attack" and executed by hanging.
+Phid, impressed by how Anoke was rendered servile by the Arachnids' religion, persuades the Federation to adopt a heavily modified version of Christianity as a state religion, promoting militarism and blind obedience.